By CALIFORNIA ROCKER STAFF

 While it was a tough year, raging live performances brought out the best concerts of 2017.
 CaliforniaRocker.com presents what our staffers selected as the 50 best concert events of the year.

-This year also brought us the return of Gilt Lily with Jody Hamilton taking over the front woman spot for her late sister, Carrie.
+The Interrupters impressed with SWMRS at The Fonda and year brought us the return of Gilt Lily with Jody Hamilton taking over the front woman spot for her late sister, Carrie.
 The group made its live debut at Molly Malone’s.

 Best Concerts of 2017